willmendesneto/generator-reactor/README.md

 Sets up a new ReactJS app, generating all the boilerplate you need to get started.
 The app generator also facilitates the following:

-1. Configures a Gruntfile to run the app on a local server.
-2. Configures Webpack to modularise the app enabling [loading of various file formats](http://webpack.github.io/docs/loader-list.html) e.g. JSON, CSS, PNG, etc.
+1. Configures Webpack to modularise the app enabling [loading of various file formats](http://webpack.github.io/docs/loader-list.html) e.g. JSON, CSS, PNG, etc.
-3. Configures [Karma](http://karma-runner.github.io) to run all tests.
+2. Configures [Karma](http://karma-runner.github.io) to run all tests.
-4. Watches for changes and recompiles JS and refreshes the browser.
+3. Watches for changes and recompiles JS and refreshes the browser.

 Example:
 ```bash